jbdamask/wkid-smaaht/README.md

 <img src="images/tldr.png" alt="Allow" width="500"/>

-Or let's say you've jumped into a fascinating Slack thread where colleagues are talking about things way our of your comfort zone.
+Or let's say you've jumped into a fascinating Slack thread where colleagues are talking about things out of your comfort zone.
 You can hit it with something like this:

 <img src="images/tldr-noob.png" alt="Allow" width="500"/>